 Ensure schooling for vulnerable girls

-Entrepreneurship – from wood to weaving
+From wood to weaving

 Gulele is known for traditional, hand-woven textiles.
 Historically it is the men who work as weavers, while the women are relegated to heavy, manual labour.
 A PfC-supported project has enabled women in the area to start up their own weaving business and become financially independent.

-The women who started their own restaurant
+Started their own restaurant

 With local women as entrepreneurs, owners and operators, a restaurant serving traditional Ethiopian food has become a major success in Bahir dar – one of Ethiopia’s main tourist destinations.
 The restaurant now employs 75 women.
 PfC has provided financial support to establish the business.
+PROJECT COMPLETED

 Empower young female designers

 Through arranging Women’s Entrepreneurship Day since 2014, PfC has developed a contact network of women entrepreneurs in Ethiopia.
 This was strengthened when PfC was responsible for arranging a women’s trade delegation from Ethiopia to Norway in 2015.
 PfC has continued its cooperation with various groups of women entrepreneurs.
+PROJECT COMPLETED

 Skills for women in the coffee industry

 Several women coffee farmers participated in the women’s trade delegation from Ethiopia to Norway in 2015.
 During the visit, a need for skills development in this group was identified, and PfC now has its own skills development programme for women in the coffee industry.
+PROJECT COMPLETED